 A staunch proponent of music education, Prieto is also Music Director of the YOA Orchestra of the Americas, a world-class symphony orchestra of 100 musical leaders, ages 18 to 30, representing 25 countries of the Western Hemisphere.

 Renowned for championing Latin American music, Prieto has conducted over 50 world premieres of works by Mexican and American composers many of which were commissioned by him.

-A champion of Latin American and Mexican Music, Maestro Prieto possesses an extensive discography which includes many critically acclaimed recordings on Urtext, Cedille Records, Naxos and Sony labels.
-His most recent recording projects include Carlos Chavez’s Concerto for Piano and Orchestra (1940), featuring Mexican pianist Jorge Federico Osorio and the Orquesta Sinfónica Nacional de Mexico, released by Cedille Records in 2013.
-Other recent recordings include works by Bruch, Beethoven and Mendelssohn, with violinist Philippe Quint and the Orquesta Sinfónica de Minería on Avanticlassic, as well as Korngold’s Violin Concerto on Naxos, which received two Grammy nominations.
-In Spring 2013, Prieto released a 12 DVD set of live recordings of the complete Symphonies of Gustav Mahler as part of the Orquesta Sinfónica de Minería 35th Anniversary season.
+Prieto has an extensive discography that covers labels including Naxos and Sony.
+Recent recordings include a highly acclaimed CD for Naxos featuring Carlos Chavez’s Piano Concerto with pianist Jorge Federico Osorio and the Orquesta Sinfónica Nacional de Mexico; and two recordings with violinist Philippe Quint and the Orquesta Sinfónica de Minería: the Naxos CD of Korngold’s Violin Concerto received two Grammy nominations.
+In spring 2013, Prieto released a 12-DVD set of live recordings of the complete Symphonies of Gustav Mahler as part of the Orquesta Sinfónica de Minería’s 35th Anniversary season.